lee-janice/wikigraph/README.md

 -   [ ] Allow user to save/export and load graphs
 -   [ ] Allow user to click and drag to select all nodes inside an area
 -   [ ] Make an excerpt of the summary (first sentence) appear on hovering over a node
+-   [ ] Aggregate more months of data
+-   [ ] Host the whole database on a server
+-   [ ] Explore possibility of using the whole Wikipedia data dump with groupings by [properties](https://www.wikidata.org/wiki/Wikidata:List_of_properties) instead of clickstream data

 ## Build